northeastern-rc/training-bioinformatics/Exercise4/README.md

 conda env create --name rnaseq-nf-demo --file /path/to/nextflow-tutorial/env.yml
 ```

+Note that you will need to update the `env.yml` file if you are using it from the seqeralabs git repo to add nextflow as well as updated version numbers for the other tools.
+Alternately, you can use the updated `env.yml` in the current exercise 4 folder to create the environment.

 Once you have the environment loaded to your current session (using `conda activate`), you can navigate to the directory containing the `*.nf` scripts and start executing them as: